 Medicaid members with presumptive eligibility are not enrolled in the PMHP or UMIC Plans.
-Providers are reimbursed through FFS Medicaid.
+Providers may report services to Medicaid on a FFS basis.

-Targeted Adult Medicaid Members
+Targeted Adult Members

-Targeted Adult Medicaid Members are not enrolled in the PMHP or UMIC Plans.
-Providers are reimbursed through FFS Medicaid.
+Targeted Adult Members are not enrolled in the PMHP or UMIC Plans.
+Providers may report services to DMHF on a FFS basis.